arpit23697/Compilers/project/README.md

 3. Check for undeclared variables
 4. check for function type name and parameters
 5. Cannot call the function until it is declared
-6. Check if the function have the return type (except in case of void)
+6. Check if the function have the return statement (except in case of void)
 7. Check if correct function type is returned
 8. Check if the program have the main function
 9. Check for uninitialised variables